Rod (Slavic religion): Sources

-The first source mentioning Rod is the Word of St. Gregory Theologian about how pagans bowed to idols, from the 11th century:
+The first source mentioning Rod is the Word of St. Gregory the Theologian about how pagans bowed to idols, from the 11th century:

-Word of Chrystolubiec describes the prayers dedicated to Rod and the rozhanitsy:
+The Russian "Word of a certain Christ-lover":

 In a handwritten commentary on the Gospel from the 15th century, Rod defies the Christian god as the creator of humans:

 The cult of Rod was still popular in 16th-century Rus, as evidenced by the penance given during confession by Orthodox priests as described in the penitentiaries of Saint Sabbas of Storozhi:

 Cult

 According to ethnologist Halyna Lozko, Rod's Holiday was celebrated on December 23, or according to Czech historian and archaeologist Naďa Profantová, on December 26.
 Rod and the rozhanitsy were offered bloodless sacrifices in the form of bread, honey, cheese and groat (kutia).
 Before consuming the kutia, the father of the family, who took up the role of the volkhv or zhretsa, tossed the first spoon up to the holy corner.
 This custom exists in Ukraine to this day.
 Then the feast began at a table in the shape of a trapezium.
 After the feast, they made requests to Rod and the rozhanitsy: "let all good things be born".

-In Rus, after Christianization, feasts dedicated to Rod were still practiced, as mentioned in the Word of Chrystolubiec.
-In the first years of the existence of Saint Sophia's Cathedral in Kyiv, pagans came to celebrate Koliada there, which was later severely punished.
+In Kievan Rus', after Christianization, feasts dedicated to Rod were still practiced, as mentioned in Word of a certain Christ-lover.
+In the first years of the existence of Saint Sophia's Cathedral in Kiev, pagans came to celebrate Koliada there, which was later severely punished.
 The remains of the Rod cult were to survive until the 19th century.